-Quartz Medicare Advantage Value D and Elite D Members: There are programs to help people with limited resources pay for their drugs.
-These include "Extra Help" and State Pharmaceutical Assistance Programs.
-Chapter 2, Section 7 tells more about these programs.
-If you qualify, enrolling in the programs might lower your monthly plan premium.
+Quartz Medicare Advantage Value D and Elite D Members: The "Extra Help" program helps people with limited resources pay for their drugs.
+Chapter 2, Section 7 tells more about this program.
+If you qualify, enrolling in the program might lower your monthly plan premium.

-If you are already enrolled and getting help from one of these programs, the information about premiums in this Evidence of Coverage may not apply to you.
+If you are already enrolled and getting help from this program, the information about premiums in this Evidence of Coverage may not apply to you.
 We sent you a separate insert, called the Evidence of Coverage Rider for People Who Get "Extra Help" Paying for Prescription Drugs (also known as the Low-Income Subsidy Rider or the LIS Rider), which tells you about your drug coverage.
 If you don't have this insert, please call your Quartz Champion Service Team and ask for the LIS Rider.